PapyChacal/ScalaISL/README.md

 ```

 ### Publish locally
-to use as a dependency
+to build and use as a dependency locally, e.g. try it out on non-linux and/or non-x86.

 ```bash
 ./mill publishLocal